rightjs/rightjs-docs/docs/en/docs/dom/element.md

     remove() -> Element self

-Removes the element out of its parent element
+Removes the element from its parent element.

     $('some-element').remove();